lesc90/atm-app/README.md

 ## Getting Started

-To run the ATM app locally:
+To run the app locally:

 ```bash
 npm install
 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then open [http://localhost:3000](http://localhost:3000) with your browser.

 ## Test Users
 You can log in using any of the following test PINs: